JosiasNJB/JosiasNJB/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# 😄 Hey there, i'm Josias
+# :octocat: Hey there, i'm Josias

 I'm an IT Technician and Information Systems Undergraduate at IFES